STUDENTS – start the conversation

 To participate, students must meet income and asset requirements.
 The application will request students’ basic information, including household/income/employment/assets, and educational goals.

 - Personal information

 - Credit union selection

 - Photo ID

-- Documents on alimony, child support, SSI, SSDI, SNAP, Food Stamps, TANF and/or EITC
+- Alimony, child support, SSI, SSDI, food stamps, TANF, and/or EITC

-- Balances on student loans, medical, personal loans, credit cards, payday loans and/or outstanding bills
+- Student loan balances, medical, personal loans, credit cards, payday loans, and/or outstanding bills

-- If you are claimed by a parent, guardian or other you must include all income for the household.
+- If you are claimed by a parent, guardian, or other individual, you must include total household income

-- If you are under the age of 18 you must have a Social Security Card, school record or report card, or a clinic/doctor/hospital record.
+- If you are under age 18, you must have a social security card, school record/report card, or a clinic/doctor/hospital record.

 Already have a MESA account?
-Login to access your saved application, click here.
+Log in to access your saved application here.